Methodology

 This was calculated as follows:

-1. Data from the Families Resource Survey (FRS) (opens in a new tab) was used to identify a national estimate of the proportion of 1 to 4-year-olds meeting the lower earnings eligibility criteria of 16 times the hourly national minimum wage or national living wage per week.
+1. Data from the Families Resource Survey (FRS) (opens in new tab) was used to identify a national estimate of the proportion of parents of 1 to 4-year-olds meeting the lower earnings eligibility criteria of 16 times the hourly national minimum wage or national living wage per week.
 In order to boost sample sizes, as sample sizes based on individual ages were considered too small to be reliable, the 1 to 4-year-old proportion was used across all individual ages and age groupings; DfE considers it to be a reasonable assumption that the proportion shouldn’t be dissimilar across the 1 to 4 year pre-school age group.
-A percentage for the 2024-25 financial year, which corresponds with January 2025, was not available at the time of publication, so the percentage of 50.77% for 2023-24 was used for January 2025.
+A percentage for the 2025-26 financial year, which corresponds with January 2026, was not available at the time of publication, so the percentage of 51.00% for 2024-25 was used for January 2026.
 This will be revised in next year’s release.

-2. Survey of Personal Incomes (SPI) data (opens in a new tab)Households Below Average Income (HBAI) data (opens in a new tab), and various assumptions were then used to estimate the proportion of parents of 1 to 4-year-olds who earned above £100,000 per year.
+2. Survey of Personal Incomes (SPI) data (opens in new tab)Households Below Average Income (HBAI) data (opens in new tab), and various assumptions were then used to estimate the proportion of parents of 1 to 4-year-olds who earned above £100,000 per year (net adjusted income).
 Again, in order to boost sample sizes, as sample sizes based on individual ages were considered too small to be reliable, the 1 to 4-year-old proportion was used across all individual ages and age groupings; again, DfE considers it to be a reasonable assumption that the proportion shouldn’t be dissimilar across the 1 to 4 year pre-school age group.
 The 1 to 4 year age group was also used for consistency with the approach taken for the FRS survey data in 1.
-For the 2024-25 financial year, which corresponds with the January 2025 statistics, this was 4.36%.
+For the 2025-26 financial year, which corresponds with the January 2026 statistics, this was 4.67%.

 4. The result from 3. was then applied to national level ONS population figures (derived from ONS population estimates and projections) across all individual/combined ages to estimate the number of children eligible nationally across all individual/combined ages.